eser/stack/README.md

 **hex** is an ecosystem delivering practices, philosophy and portability.

-Sub components of hex enables developer to abstract their codes for better portability between platforms.
+Sub components of hex enables developers to abstract their codes for better portability between platforms.
 Encourages ones to write codes once in functional approach, then run on mainstream environments such as cli, bot platforms, cloud-function runtimes and web apis.